abdshomad/youtube-transcript-fetcher/README.md

 # YouTube Playlist Transcript Fetcher

-An application that demonstrates the power of the Google Gemini API to **simulate interactions with external services**.
-This tool allows users to enter a YouTube playlist URL or a general topic, and it uses Gemini to **simulate fetching a playlist** and its videos.
-Users can then fetch an AI-generated transcript for any video in the list.
+An application that uses the official **YouTube Data API** to fetch real video playlists and the **Google Gemini API** to generate transcripts for them.
+Provide any public YouTube playlist URL or a topic, and the application will fetch the videos and allow you to generate, download, and edit a transcript for any video in the list.

 ## ✨ Features

-- **Simulated Playlist Generation**: Enter a YouTube playlist URL or any topic (e.g., "Beginner Python"), and the Gemini API will generate a realistic, plausible list of videos.
+- **Real Playlist Fetching**: Enter a YouTube playlist URL or any topic (e.g., "Beginner Python"), and the app will use the YouTube Data API to fetch the real list of videos.
 - **AI-Powered Transcripts**: Select any video from the generated playlist to get a plausible, AI-generated transcript.
 - **Responsive UI**: A clean, modern interface built with Tailwind CSS that works seamlessly on desktop and mobile devices.
 - **Interactive Modals**: Transcripts are displayed in an easy-to-read, accessible modal.